-- First clean your dishes with rubbing alcohol.
+- Clean your dishes with rubbing alcohol.

 - Then place one drop of ink in the center and watch it bloom.

-- Next choose a color for the petals.
+- Next, choose a color for the petals.

 - Place a drop just outside the center of the flower and use the canned air to shoot the ink up and out making a petal.